 Are gratuities included?
 Guide gratuities are not included in the tour price, so if you enjoy your tour, tips are very much appreciated.

-Stops: We normally make one pit stop on this walk for optional refreshments (not included in tour price) and bathroom facilities.
+Stops: We normally make one bathroom break on this tour.
+And in case of bad weather, we normally take a short break at a local cafe for optional refreshments (not included in tour price)